Tyler Hilinski: Personal life

 Tyler's older brother, Kelly, played as a quarterback for Notre Dame High School, Columbia University, Riverside City College and Weber State University.
-His younger brother, Ryan, is a quarterback for the Northwestern Wildcats.
+His younger brother, Ryan, played quarterback for the South Carolina Gamecocks and Northwestern Wildcats.

 Death

 On January 16 2018, after not showing up for practice earlier that day, Hilinski was found dead in his apartment with an apparent self-inflicted gunshot wound to the head.
 He was 21 years old.
 According to police, a rifle, which belonged to one of his teammates, was recovered next to him along with a suicide note.
 The death was officially ruled a suicide.
 A memorial service was held for Hilinski on January 27, at Damien High School in La Verne, California; approximately 800 people attended.
 On June 26, 2018, doctors revealed that Hilinski was found to have Stage 1 chronic traumatic encephalopathy, which caused him to have the 'brain of a 65-year-old'.